JohnGrime/BarcodeCache/README.md

 2021/04/20 17:11:41   Address: :63287
 ```

 Here, we run the local server program with no parameters; the local server will default to using a [SQLite](https://www.sqlite.org/index.html) database to cache requested data, and the "remote" server will be represented by an internal `RandomServer`.
-The `RandomServer` is a test mechanism that simply generates a random number and returns test data with that number appended for testing purposes.
+The `RandomServer` simply generates a random number and returns dummy data with that number appended for testing purposes.

-The local server launches, and advertises itself using [Zeroconf](http://www.zeroconf.org) as a service called `BarcodeServer` of type `_http._tcp` in the `local` domain on port `63287` (with the latter a randomly assigned but currently unused port).
+The local server launches, and advertises itself using [Zeroconf](http://www.zeroconf.org) as a service called `BarcodeServer` of type `_http._tcp` in the `local` domain on port `63287` (with the latter a randomly assigned, currently unused port).

 The local server can be tested using e.g. [curl](https://curl.se) via the endpoint `/api/v1/`: